-Week 14: The ethics of belief III: Implicit bias and the privacy of the mind.
+Week 14: The ethics of belief II: Implicit bias and the privacy of the mind.
 Jules Holroyd, Responsibility for implicit bias.
 Frédérique de Vignemont, Brainreading of perceptual experiences: A challenge for first-person authority?

-Week 15: The ethics of belief IV: Delusions Lisa Bortolotti & Kengo Miyazono, The ethics of delusional beliefs.
+Week 15: The ethics of belief III: Delusions Lisa Bortolotti & Kengo Miyazono, The ethics of delusional beliefs.
 John Campbell on schizophrenia (podcast).

 This course is asynchronous.
 All the course materials, including video lectures, will be posted on the Canvas site.